How to Get a Heritage Consultant Business License in Dubai

 Streamlined registration processes designed for professional service providers

-Licence Setup Costs and Steps at Dubai South Business Hub
+License Setup Costs and Steps at Dubai South Business Hub

 Flexi-desk and virtual office options are available, making it possible to maintain a credible registered presence without the overhead of a dedicated fitted office.
-When licence fees, establishment card registration, and residence visa costs are combined, most applicants should budget between AED 15,000 and AED 25,000 for the first year of operation.
+When license fees, establishment card registration, and residence visa costs are combined, most applicants should budget between AED 15,000 and AED 25,000 for the first year of operation.

 Step-by-Step Registration Process